ucc23/ucc/_clusters/collinder181.md

 UTI_C_lit: 1.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    Collinder 181 is a rich, very dense object of high C3 quality.
+    <b>NGC 2571</b> is a rich, very dense object of high C3 quality.
+It is located at a relatively close distance from the Sun, above the mid-plane.
 It is very well-studied in the literature.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 6.5
 N_50_val: 270
-scix_url: Collinder%20181
+scix_url: NGC%202571
 posit_table: |
     | Reference    | RA    | DEC   | Plx  | pmRA  | pmDE   |  Rv  |
     | :---         | :---: | :---: | :---: | :---: | :---: | :---: |